 Learn more about the CCCESV and membership here.

 There are many options for survivors of campus sexual violence.
 Whenever possible, student survivors should have the ability to make the decisions that are best for them.

-If you have any questions about sexual assault prevention and response on campuses in Connecticut, or are interested in training opportunities and/or other technical assistance related to this matter, please feel free to reach out to Bridget Koestner, the Campus Services Coordinator at the Connecticut Alliance to End Sexual Violence, or at our office at 860-282-9881.
+If you have any questions about sexual assault prevention and response on campuses in Connecticut, or are interested in training opportunities and/or other technical assistance related to this matter, please feel free to reach out to Bridget Koestner, Education & Youth Services Coordinator at the Connecticut Alliance to End Sexual Violence, or at our office at 860-282-9881.